davatorium/rofi/doc/rofi-manpage.markdown

 Tell **rofi** that DMenu input is pango markup encoded and should be rendered.
 See [here](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html) for details about pango markup.

+`-no-selection-indicator`

+Hides the selection indicator.
+This will make multi-select be invisible.

 ### Window Mode

 `-window-format` *format*